MarcusRiemer/esqulino/readme.md

 ## Client

 An Angular 2.0 app, even though Angular 2.0 is still in beta.
 I hope this changes once the thesis is complete ...
 It uses Typescript, because I really like my compiler to catch dumb errors.

+# Installing, Compiling and Running

+* If you have the "big" dependencies installed (`ruby` for the Server, `node.js` for the client), a simple `make install-deps` should pull all dependencies.

+* After that, the client needs to be compiled once: `make client-compile`.

+* You may now run the server, to do this locally simply use `make server-run` and it will spin up a local server instance listening on port `9292`.

+## About Windows ...

+Currently it is assumed that this project will built on a UNIX-like environment.
+Although building it on Windows should be possible, all helper scripts (and Makefiles) make a lot of UNIX-centric assumptions.

+But don't worry if you are only interested in *running* a esqulino instance.
+You will be better off using a pre-compiled distribution of the client, but running the server should work just fine.

 # License